 Manufacturing our product candidates involves complex processes, including developing cells or cell systems to produce the biologic, growing large quantities of such cells, and harvesting and purifying the biologic produced by them.
 These processes require specialized facilities, highly specific raw materials and other production constraints.
 As a result, the cost to manufacture a biologic is generally far higher than traditional small molecule chemical compounds, and the biologics manufacturing process is less reliable and is difficult to reproduce.
 Because of the complex nature of our products, we need to oversee the manufacture of multiple components that require a diverse knowledge base and specialized personnel.
-Commercial manufacturing scale-up timelines may be negatively affected by material shortages, construction delays and supply chain challenges due to, among other factors, global supply chain shortages due to health epidemics, the ongoing military conflict between Russia and Ukraine and the related sanctions imposed against Russia, global macroeconomic conditions, bank failures or other reasons.
+Commercial manufacturing scale-up timelines may be negatively affected by material shortages, construction delays and supply chain challenges due to, among other factors, global supply chain shortages due to health epidemics, on-going geopolitical conflicts, global macroeconomic conditions, bank failures or other reasons.

 Moreover, unlike chemical pharmaceuticals, the physical and chemical properties of a biologic such as our product candidates generally cannot be adequately characterized prior to manufacturing the final product.
 As a result, an assay of the finished product is not sufficient to ensure that the product will perform in the intended manner.
-Accordingly, we expect to employ multiple steps to attempt to control our manufacturing process to assure that the product or product candidate is made strictly and consistently in compliance with the process.
+Accordingly, we expect to employ multiple steps to attempt to control our manufacturing process to assure that the process works, and the product or product candidate is made strictly and consistently in compliance with the process.

 Manufacturing biologics is highly susceptible to product loss due to contamination, equipment failure, improper installation or operation of equipment, vendor or operator error, improper storage or transfer, inconsistency in yields and variability in product characteristics.
 Even minor deviations from normal manufacturing, distribution or storage processes could result in reduced production yields, product defects and other supply disruptions.
 Some of the raw materials required in our manufacturing process are derived from biological sources.
 Such raw materials are difficult to procure and may also be subject to contamination or recall.
 A material shortage, contamination, recall or restriction on the use of biologically derived substances in the manufacture of our product candidates could adversely impact or disrupt commercialization.
 Production of additional drug substance and drug product for any of our product candidates may require substantial lead time.
-For example, currently any new large-scale batches of tarcocimab would require at least 12 months to manufacture.
 In the event of significant product loss and materials shortages, we may be unable to produce adequate amounts of our product candidates or products for our operational needs.